 Brussels’ Blackmailing of Poland

-Although the Polish constitutional tribunal had only just officially declared that Poland’s national laws supersede EU laws, the dispute itself has been ongoing for some time.
+Although the Polish constitutional tribunal had only just officially declared that Poland’s national laws supersede EU laws, the dispute has been ongoing for some time.
 In fact, just last month, the EU continued to show its true colours by delaying the release of 57 billion Euros in COVID-19 recovery funds to Poland, unless the Polish government ceased its challenges against the primacy of EU law over that of Poland’s.
+Other EU threats against Poland include the withholding of EU budget funds, full legal action against the government and stripping the nation of its voting rights within the bloc.
 At a time when the entire world is struggling against a global pandemic, financially blackmailing a nation by withholding crucial recovery funds just because that nation refuses to hold EU law above the national constitution itself is little else but outright malicious.
-Other EU threats against Poland include the withholding of EU budget funds, full legal action against the government and stripping the nation of its voting rights within the bloc.

 Poland’s Continued Fight Against LGBT Ideology & Migration

-Poland’s declaration of the supremacy of Polish law over EU law is also in direct relation with its policies against LGBT ideology and migration.
-As domestic Polish law-makers continue to pass motions created to explicitly combat LGBT propaganda and migration, such motions are firmly at odds against motions passed by the EU, which in turn are designed to encourage the promotion of LGBT ideology and the acceptance of migrants into Europe from outside of the continent.
-According to Polish law-makers, only national governments and authorities should able to create laws for their own nations, not the EU on their behalf.
+Poland’s declaration of the supremacy of Polish law over EU law is also directly related to its policies against LGBT ideology and migration.
+As domestic Polish law-makers continue to pass motions created to combat LGBT propaganda and migration explicitly, such motions are firmly at odds against motions passed by the EU, which in turn are designed to encourage the promotion of LGBT ideology and the acceptance of migrants into Europe from outside of the continent.
+According to Polish law-makers, only national governments and authorities should be able to create laws for their own nations, not the EU on their behalf.

-Whether or not Polish public opinion will eventually change course into full Eurosceptic territory remains to be seen, but for nationalist across Europe, we can only hope that this eventually becomes the case.
+Whether or not Polish public opinion will eventually change course into entire Eurosceptic territory remains to be seen.
+Still, for nationalists across Europe, we can only hope that this eventually becomes the case.